Lamouller/workspace-google-meet-link-apple-cal/readme.md

-# Add Google Meet to events created via Apple Calendar
+# Add Google Meet to events created via Apple Calendar for an entire Workspace

 Events created via Apple Calendar – using a Google Workspace or Gmail account - do not include Google Meet link for video conferences (apparently due to a [change in Google Calendar API](https://www.reddit.com/r/gsuite/comments/lnimfi/automatically_adding_google_meet_invite_to_apple/)).